 Performance and Risk

-Fidelity MSCI Energy Index ETF sports a Zacks ETF Rank of 5 (Strong Sell), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-FENY, then, is not the best option for investors seeking exposure to the Energy ETFs segment of the market.
-However, there are better ETFs in the space to consider.
+Fidelity MSCI Energy Index ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Thus, FENY is a good option for those seeking exposure to the Energy ETFs area of the market.
+Investors might also want to consider some other ETF options in the space.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.